 How do I handle a prospect who just wants a price?

-You can give a range, but keep it broad and explain that the exact price depends on their specific situation.
-"I can definitely give you a ballpark, but to give you an accurate number, I'd need to ask a few quick questions.
+You can give a range, but keep it broad and explain that the exact price depends on their specific situation, then pivot straight into discovery (see the colliding value proposition section above).
+"I can definitely give you a ballpark, but to give you an accurate number I'd need to ask a few quick questions.
 Is that okay?"
 Most people will agree, and now you're in a real conversation.